 Moritz is a researcher and lecturer at the TU Dortmund University in Germany.
 His current research investigates educational governance reform, assessment policy and practice, in particular the enactment of school inspection procedures.

 Nina is a professor of education with a special focus on childhood at the Department of Social Work of the Hamburg University of Applied Sciences.
 Her main fields of interest are early childhood education and care, educational inequalities and educational justice, as well as educational governance and funding.
 Her current research projects focus on the extent of segregation in daycare and its consequences for children’s development, as well as its embeddedness in market structures and social theory more generally.

 Simona is a deputy professor of intercultural and comparative education at Helmut Schmidt University in Hamburg.
-Previosuly, she was senior researcher at the Leibniz Institute for Educational Media - Georg-Eckert-Institute in Braunschweig (Germany) where she has worked since completing her PhD in Sociology at the University of Essex (UK).
-Her research is broadly concerned with Europeanization, global cultural change, and post-socialist transformations in education from a transnational, qualitative, and comparative perspective.
-In her current work she focuses on solidarity and global citizenship education across different school forms that are embedded in inter-/trans-nationalizing structures.
+Previosuly, she was senior researcher at the Leibniz Institute for Educational Media - Georg-Eckert-Institute in Braunschweig (Germany).
+She completed her PhD in Sociology at the University of Essex (UK).
+Her research is broadly concerned with Europeanization, global cultural change, diversity and post-socialist transformation in education from a comparative perspective.
+Simona's current work focuses on solidarity and global citizenship education across different school forms that are embedded in inter-/trans-nationalizing structures.
 She is passionate about photography, film, and rock(s) and a proud mother of two.

 Douglas is a research fellow in philosophy of education and educational theory at the Technische Universität Dortmund.
 His research interests include educational ethics, moral and democratic education, teacher education and the history of educational thought.
 He is currently working on a book that develops a comprehensive approach to transformative education.
 He is also an enthusiastic bread baker, hiker and father.